airalab/robonomics-wiki/docs/ptz-camera.md

 contributors: [nakata5321]
 ---

-In this article, you will set up an RTZ camera in Home Assistant.
+This article covers a process of an RTZ camera set up in Home Assistant.
-To set up the RTZ camera in Home Assistant you will use the ONVIF protocol.
-To use it usually you have to set up a local camera account.
+ONVIF protocol will be used.
+This requires a local camera account.

 <robo-wiki-note type="warning">
-the process of setting up the local camera account is not going to be covered in the article.
+The process of setting up the local camera account is not covered in this article.
 </robo-wiki-note>

 Requirements:
 - RTZ camera
-- Configured  camera **device** account
+- Local camera account
-- IP address of the camera
+- Camera IP address
 - Configured Home Assistant

 ## ONVIF integration